 Where to Get Root Canal Treatment in Wollongong

 If you live in the Wollongong area and nearby suburbs, you can visit Dentist 4 U for a root canal treatment.
+We also have qualified dentists in Fairy Meadow to serve you.
 Call us at 02 4607 2711 for more information about our services.
 We are always ready to answer your inquiries through the phone.
 You can also set your appointment through our website.
 If you are experiencing extreme pain or discomfort and suspect that you need a root canal treatment during after-office hours, you can call our emergency line at 0434 413 811.